MaskCLIP: Masked Self-Distillation Advances Contrastive Language-Image Pretraining: MaskCLIP

 \subsection{Overall Loss Functions}

 Finally, we pretrain MaskCLIP with all these losses combined:

-with $\lambda$ being a hyper-parameter weighting between VL contrastive loss and masked self-distillation loss.
-All the components of MaskCLIP are trained from scratch, including the backbone $E_I$, the decoder $D$, as well as the text encoder $E_T$.
+with $\lambda, \beta$ being the hyper-parameter weighting between VL contrastive loss and self-supervised learning loss.
+All the components of MaskCLIP are trained from scratch, including the visual backbone $E_I$, the visual decoder $D$, the text encoder $E_T$, as well as the text decoder $D_T$.